projectara/greybus-spec/source/module_info.rst

 unique for that interface.
 Every CPort defines the protocol used by the AP to interact with the CPort.
 A special control CPort shall be defined for every interface, and shall be defined to use the “control” protocol.
-The details of these protocols are defined in the section Function Class Protocols below.
+The details of these protocols are defined in the sections :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` below.

 .. todo::
     The details of how the CPort identifier is determined will be specified in a later version of this document.

-**FIXME** "Function class protocols" is an invalid link

 ========  ==============  ======  ==========  ===========================
 Offset    Field           Size    Value       Description